Wealth Minerals (CVE:WML) Trading Down 17.6% – What’s Next?

-Shares of Wealth Minerals Ltd. (CVE:WML – Get Free Report) were down 17.6% during trading on Wednesday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-Approximately 128,635 shares were traded during mid-day trading, a decline of 16% from the average daily volume of 152,294 shares.
+Shares of Wealth Minerals Ltd. (CVE:WML – Get Free Report) traded down 17.6% during mid-day trading on Wednesday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+133,635 shares were traded during trading, a decline of 12% from the average session volume of 152,690 shares.
 The stock had previously closed at C$0.09.

 Wealth Minerals Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada, Chile, Peru, and Mexico.
 The company primarily explores for lithium, as well as precious metals and copper deposits.
 Its flagship property comprises the 100% owned Yapuckuta project that consists of 144 exploration concessions covering an area of approximately 46,200 hectares located in the Atacama Salar in Region II of Antofagasta, northern Chile.